Leader: Liz Lewis

 Sessions: 60-75 minutes

-The recently published book, A Radical Guide for Women with ADHD: Embrace Neurodiversity, Live Boldly, and Break Through Barriers by Sari Solden, MS & Michelle Frank, PsyD is the source material for ADDA’s newest virtual work group.
+A Radical Guide for Women with ADHD: Embrace Neurodiversity, Live Boldly, and Break Through Barriers by Sari Solden, MS & Michelle Frank, PsyD* is the source material for ADDA’s groundbreaking virtual work group.

 Women with ADHD express shame, despair, and regret about the condition of their homes (messy), their timeliness (often late), and their lists (usually long, rarely completed).
 Our anxiety about these issues doesn’t mirror our male counterparts.
 Women with ADHD are often diagnosed with anxiety or depression before getting and ADHD diagnosis.